GoogleChrome/web.dev/src/site/content/en/media/accessibility/index.md

 layout: post
 title: Accessibility with the <track> tag
 authors:
-  - petelepage
-  - samdutton
+  - joemedley
 description: |
   Accessibility isn't like icing on a cake.
 It's never anything you put on a backlog with the hope of introducing later.

-  Accessibility isn't a feature.
-Users who can't hear or see won't be able to experience a video without captions or descriptions.
-The time it takes to add these to your video is much less than the bad experience you're delivering to users.
+Captions and screen reader descriptions are the only way many users can experience your videos, and in some jurisdictions, they're even required by law or regulation.
-date: 2014-14-15
+date: 2020-08-20
 updated: 2020-08-20
 ---